 Article originally published on 27th March.
-We’re bringing it forward because of the extended MCO here in Malaysia for 20th October.
+We’re bringing it forward because of the CMCO here in Malaysia for 20th October.
 The article is also edited and updated with new games.

 Let’s talk about the best games to play while we’re still confined to our domiciles.
 Just some guidelines to establish:

 - Any game that has a campaign that takes longer than 10 hours to complete is perfect.
 Short visual novel games?
 GTFO!